gitlabhq/gitlabhq/doc/user/project/pages/getting_started_part_three.md

 `CNAME` record pointing your subdomain to your website URL (`namespace.gitlab.io`) address.

-Notice that, despite it's a user or project website, the `CNAME` should point to your Pages domain (`namespace.gitlab.io`), without any `/project-name`.
+Note that, whether it's a user or a project website, the `CNAME` should point to your Pages domain (`namespace.gitlab.io`), without any `/project-name`.